Lastest post: PC Games of 1990.

 IO: Into Oblivion Commodore 64 1988

-Coded by Doug Hare of Kinetic Design in 1988 for the C64, IO: Into Oblivion is a difficult side-scrolling shooter that features some of the best graphics on the Commodore 64.
+Kinetic Design released IO: Into Oblivion for the Commodore 64 in 1988.
+IO is a difficult side-scrolling shooter that features some of the best graphics on the Commodore 64.

-IO's graphics were drawn by Bob Stevenson, and its audio was composed by David Whittaker.
+IO was programmed by Doug Hare, drawn by Bob Stevenson and composed by David Whittaker.
 IO's weapons system consits of smart bombs that can be shot for weapon upgrades and orbs that increase the ship's defense.
 IO Bosses:

 Armalyte Commodore 64 1988: Delta 2

-Cyberdyne's Armalyte of 1988 on the Commodore 64 is much better than the 16 bit versions.
+Cyberdyne Systems released Armalyte for the Commodore 64 in November of 1988.
+C64 Armalyte is much better than the 16 bit versions.
 Indeed, in regards to gameplay, graphics and technics C64 Armalyte is one of the best shooters in my entire treatment range.
-Don't pass over this one.
+As with IO, don't pass over this one.

 Armalyte Amiga 1991: The Final Run (Delta 2)

-A remake of C64 Armalyte, 1991's Armalyte: The Final Run by Arc Developments is notable for its extreme trial-and-error difficulty.
+Arc Developments remade C64 Armalyte of 1988 for the Amiga in 1991 as Armalyte: The Final Run.
+Amiga Armalyte is notable for its extreme trial-and-error difficulty.
 You will be doing well to survive the first horizontal wave let alone the first vertical wave.
 In addition, collision detection is off.
 The music is good but the sound effects are awful.
-Overall, this is a 5/10 shooter at best.

 Catalypse Commodore 64 1992